 As long as you cook the ground hamburger first, this should do well in the crockpot.
 Be sure to not add the cheese too early as it could get overcooked.
 If you’re running out of time, the crockpot is a great option for this recipe as it will only taste better the longer it’s allowed to simmer and combine all those flavors.

-- Spacious 7 quart manual slow cooker serves 9+ people or fits a 7 pounds; Roast
+- Spacious 7 quart manual slow cooker serves 9 plus people or fits a 7 pounds; Roast

-- Set cooking time to high and get a hot meal in no time or set it on low and tonight’s dinner can cook while you’re at work
+- Set cooking time to high and get a hot meal in no time or set it on low and tonight’s dinner can cook while you’re at work.
+Auto cut off: Yes it goes to warm

 - Keep food at an ideal serving temperature for as long as you need to with the convenient warm setting

-- One pot cooking means there are less dishes to clean, plus the lid and removable stoneware are dishwasher safe
+- One pot cooking means there are less dishes to clean, plus the lid and removable stoneware are dishwasher safe.
+Removable oval stoneware

-- All Crock Pot Slow Cooker removable stone inserts (without lid) may be used safely in the microwave and the oven set up to 400°F; If you own another slow cooker brand, please refer to your owner’s manual for specific crockery cooking medium tolerances
+- All Crock Pot Slow Cooker removable stone inserts (without lid) may be used safely in the microwave and the oven set up to 400°F; If you own another slow cooker brand, please refer to your owner’s manual for specific crockery cooking medium tolerances.
+Note: Do not use abrasive cleaning compounds or scouring pads

-- Stylish red exterior with black accents and plastic handles
+- Polished Silver, stainless steel exteriors in various colors/patterns with black accents and plastic handles

 Will Bacon Cheeseburger Soup Freeze Well?